Azure/batch-shipyard/docs/05-batch-shipyard-from-scratch-step-by-step.md

 Now, replace the text `<batch account key>` with the Batch account key and the text `<batch account service url>` with the Batch account service url.
-If you do now know these values, you can retrieve them from the [Azure Portal](https://portal.azure.com/#blade/HubsExtension/Resources/resourceType/Microsoft.Batch%2FbatchAccounts) under Batch Accounts.
+If you do not know these values, you can retrieve them from the [Azure Portal](https://portal.azure.com/#blade/HubsExtension/Resources/resourceType/Microsoft.Batch%2FbatchAccounts) under Batch Accounts.

 Next, replace the text `<storage account name>` with the Storage account name and `<storage account key>` with the Storage account key.
-If you do now know these values, you can retrieve them from the [Azure Portal](https://portal.azure.com/#blade/HubsExtension/Resources/resourceType/Microsoft.Storage%2FStorageAccounts) under Storage Accounts.
+If you do not know these values, you can retrieve them from the [Azure Portal](https://portal.azure.com/#blade/HubsExtension/Resources/resourceType/Microsoft.Storage%2FStorageAccounts) under Storage Accounts.